prudowicz/devops-challange-2021/README.md

 This is my solution for task at **DevOps Internship Challenge 2021**

 For build and start app on local host please ensure you have installed and running *docker* and *docker-compose* on your machine.
 Then clone this repo, cd to repo directory, and execute
-``
-docker-compose build
+`docker-compose build`
-docker-compose up -d
+`docker-compose up -d`
-``

 For automated deploy i've used tiktalik service and it's api [tiktalik.com](https://tiktalik.com/)

-Python3 script `./deploy_tiktalik/deploy.py` need at least two environmental variable which is
+Python3 script `./deploy_tiktalik/deploy.py` need at least two environmental variables
 `TIKTALIK_API_KEY` and `TIKTALIK_API_SECRET`.
 This should be written in file `./deploy_tiktalik/.env`
 Keys for tiktalik could be found at your tiktalik account.
 Please be aware that you need some funds on your account for using deploy script.
 # DevOps Internship Challenge 2021